UndefinedCpp/Traveler/README.md

 The file itself has comments, and you can also find documentation [in the wiki](https://github.com/bonzaiferroni/Traveler/wiki/Traveler-API).
 I'm also looking for feedback and collaboration to improve Traveler, pull requests welcome!

 ## Changelog

+2019-12-12
+* Added swapping and pushing of creeps in the way.
+Pass {priority: number} to traveler (default is 1) to utilize swapping.
+If a creep is a higher priority, it will swap with the creep in the movement direction.
+* Traveler keeps track of when the last move was.
+This is used for the above logic.
+* Added function for moving a creep offroad when working on a target.
+Use creep.MoveOffRoad(target, distance).
+WARNING: this is not a CPU friendly task.
+* Added PowerCreep support for traveler
+* Other various quality of life functions

 2017-06-26
 * Reorganized type definitions into index.d.ts